UC Davis Health Requisition & Interview Process

 All candidates MUST be asked the same questions.

-The Recruiter can provide a list of sample behavioral-based interview questions as well as review questions you have developed in support of our diversity and Affirmative Action goals.
+You can find a list of sample behavioral-based interview questions on the HR website.
+Your recruiter can review the questions you have developed in support of our diversity and Affirmative Action goals.

 Second-round interviews (e.g., presentations, meet-and-greets, tests)